M. Choufleuri restera chez lui le . . .

 The plot provided many opportunities for Offenbach to indulge in his lighthearted musical parodies of well-known opera melodies and formulas, especially a grand trio in which Italian belcanto is imitated and a comic solo for the manservant.
 Also, the young lovers secretly communicate using musical quotes.

 Performance history

-M. Choufleuri was first performed privately as part of a musical and theatrical evening from the Bouffes Parisiens company at the parliamentary Présidence du Corps Législatif, Palais Bourbon, Paris on 31 May 1861, which also included the overture to Mari sans le savoir by Morny, and a scene played by Madeleine Brohan, Bressant and Barré from the Comédie-Française, in the presence of Napoleon III.
+M. Choufleuri was first performed privately as part of a musical and theatrical evening from the Bouffes Parisiens company at the parliamentary Présidence du Corps Législatif, Palais Bourbon, Paris on 31 May 1861, which also included the overture to Mari sans le savoir by Morny, and a scene played by Madeleine Brohan, Bressant and Barré from the Comédie-Française, in the presence of Emperor Napoleon III.
 The first public performance was given at the Théâtre des Bouffes Parisiens, Paris on 14 September 1861.